tobias-tengler/create-relay-app/docs/next-server-data-fetching.md

       // This is not intended for your component,
       // but it will be used by the _app component
-      // to hydrate the Relay store on the client. initialRecords,
+      // to hydrate the Relay store on the client.
+      //
+      // IMPORTANT: The property name needs to be
+      // `initialRecords`, otherwise the _app
+      // component can not extract it.
+      initialRecords,
     },
   };